NIRVANALAN/SharpTorch/README.md

 # CSharp_NN_framework
 This project allow you to define the structure of your network in a layer by layer manner, and you can choose what activation function to use per layer.
-We implemented forward propogation, cost function like
+We implemented forward propogation, cost function such as
 - MSE
 - SoftMax

-to support training, and backward propogation.
+to support training, and backward propogation and other helper functions.
 You can apply this framework on your own regression and classification work in a rather simple way.

 ## Here is a form of the corresponding relationship between the components of neural network and the modules of our codes, to help you gain a better understanding. ##